qfeuilla/Fluid-engine/README.md

 ### 08/03/2020

 Now that i have an aproximal algorithm I will build step by step.
 So from now I will focus on the neighbour searching.
+From what I have read, it is the longest thing in the simulation so, I will try to do the state of the art algorithm, and to understand it.